Rugby Travel Ireland

 (b) The Consumer shall be obliged to notify the Organiser in writing of any complaint not later than 28 days after his return to the port of departure or termination of the holiday whichever is the earlier and no complaint received thereafter shall be entertained.

-The terms of the contract (as provided for in Clause 1(a) of this Booking Form) are to be interpreted under and are subject to the laws of the Republic of Ireland and each of the parties hereby submits to the exclusive jurisdiction of the Courts of Ireland in regard to any matter arising from or touching upon this Agreement.
+These Booking Terms and Conditions and any agreement to which they apply shall be governed by and construed in accordance with the laws of Ireland and each of the parties hereby submits to the exclusive jurisdiction of the Courts of Ireland in regard to any matter arising from or touching upon these Booking Terms and Conditions and any agreement to which they apply.

-(a) Where the Consumer is prevented from proceeding with the holiday, he may transfer his booking to a person who satisfies all the conditions required to be satisfied by a person who takes the holiday, having first given the Organiser or Retailer reasonable notice in writing of his intention to do so before the departure date (such notice shall not be less than 21 days prior to the date of departure) .
-The transferee of the Consumer must sign a Booking Form and comply with any other requirements of the Organiser applicable to the holiday.
+(a) The Consumer may transfer his booking to a person who satisfies all the conditions required to be satisfied by a person who takes the holiday (the ‘Transferee’), having first given the Organiser or Retailer reasonable notice in writing of his intention to do so before the departure date (such notice shall not be less than 7 days prior to the date of departure) .
+The Transferee of the Consumer must sign a Booking Form and comply with any other requirements of the Organiser applicable to the holiday.

 (c) Insurance is not transferable.